vpayno/nix-notes-gentoo-like/README.md

 Experimenting with Gentoo like features for overriding packages and using package overlays.

+A nice feature over Gentoo is that the used overlay is defined per package, app, nixos-module, nixos-configuration instead of per host.
+And its overrides also reside where they're being used.

 ## Overriding Packages

 In `Gentoo` you usually override packages by replacing/adding stage functions